Bleeding and Periods

 When can I expect a period after my ectopic and will it be painful?

 Your periods can take a while to re-establish and they can re-start anything between four and ten weeks after treatment.
-Most find that their period arrives sometime around week six or seven after surgery, and at some time in the four weeks after their hCG levels have fallen to below 100 if treated without surgery.
+Most find that their period arrives sometime around week six or seven after surgery, or, if treated without surgery, at some time in the four weeks after their hCG levels have fallen to below 100 mIU/mL.

 Before you can have a period, you would usually have to ovulate.
 It is perfectly possible to ovulate within 14 days after surgical treatment and almost as soon with methotrexate treatment, so it is important to be aware that it is possible to become pregnant without having a proper period first if you are not using some form of contraception.